David Milne (artist): Biography

-In New York, he spent two years (and a third year of night school) studying at the Art Students League.
-He had five paintings exhibited in the Armory Show of 1913, and he was also represented by the N. E. Montross Gallery (same as 'The Eight' or Ashcan School artists).
 In 1912, he married Frances May (known as Patsy) and later they moved to Boston Corners, a small hamlet where Milne painted with oils and watercolours.
 Milne left Boston Corners in 1917 for basic training in Toronto for World War I. He was stationed in Quebec and then quarantined in England for a month, during which time World War I ended.
 Because of his background as an artist, he was asked to complete paintings and drawings as a war artist.
 Milne produced artworks of battlefields in France and Belgium as well as of soldiers in Kinmel Park Camp in England.

 Between the years of 1919 and 1929, Milne lived in Boston Corners and the surrounding areas, focusing his artistic work on the landscape.
 He spent the winter of 1923–24 in Ottawa in hopes of finding government patronage and a position.
 During his six months in the city, Milne produced several paintings and watercolours.
 Six of his works were purchased by the National Gallery of Canada.
 However, Milne was unable to secure a job in the federal government and returned to Upper New York State.
 In 1929, Milne returned to Canada to paint in Temagami, Weston and Palgrave.
-He separated from his wife in 1933, moved to Port Severn, Ontario and sold many of his paintings to prominent art patrons Vincent Massey and Alice Massey.
-In the late 1930s, Milne settled down in Uxbridge, Ontario with Kathleen Pavey, a nurse, and the two had a son (also David) in 1941.
+He separated from his wife in 1933, moved to Port Severn, Ontario, and sold many of his paintings to prominent art patrons Vincent Massey and Alice Massey.
+In the late 1930s, Milne settled down in Uxbridge, Ontario, with Kathleen Pavey, a nurse, and the two had a son (also David) in 1941.
 During the later years of his life, Milne worked again in watercolours, and changed his subject matter to more whimsical, fantasy and childlike inspirations.
 He continued to travel to Algonquin Park and Baptiste Lake to paint the Canadian landscape.

 On November 14, 1952, Milne had a stroke.
-Over the next year he continued to suffer from small strokes and died in the hospital in Bancroft, Ontario on December 26, 1953.
+Over the next year he continued to suffer from small strokes and died in the hospital in Bancroft, Ontario, on December 26, 1953.